 Manual methods

-Pros and cons
+Pros and cons of DIY

-• significant time investment
+• high time investment

-Custom paint by numbers kits (done-for-you)
+Ready-made paint by numbers kits (simplest option)

 Leave a comment